CS171/2015-cs171-homework/hw1/README.md

 Follow the instructions given in [Section 1](https://github.com/CS171/2015-section1) to clone the repository.

 Answer the written questions in a file called [answers.md](answers.md).
-Preceed each answer with the question number.
+Precede each answer with the question number.
 Be brief and to the point, don't write overly long answers.

 For questions 1 to 4, create and write your code in the file `table.html`, and question 5 and 6 in the `barchart.html` file.